NehuenLian/Electronic_invoice_service/README.md

 ![human-coded](https://badgen.net/static/Human%20Coded/100%25/green)
-# Servicio Web SOAP de Facturación para Punto de Venta con Integración a la Agencia Tributaria Argentina
+# SOAP Web Invoicing Service for Point of Sale with Integration to the Argentine Tax Agency

-Este sistema es un servicio web que actúa como middleware entre sistemas POS locales y AFIP (Administración Federal de Ingresos Públicos) / ARCA (Agencia de Recaudación y Control Aduanero) el organismo fiscal de Argentina.
-Recibe comprobantes en formato JSON, los transforma a XML compatible con los Web Services de AFIP/ARCA, envía la solicitud vía SOAP, procesa la respuesta y devuelve el resultado al POS en formato JSON.
-También resuelve de forma automática ciertos errores comunes de facturación.
-El objetivo es simplificar el cumplimiento fiscal desde aplicaciones de escritorio.
+This system is a web service that acts as middleware between local POS systems and AFIP (Administración Federal de Ingresos Públicos) / ARCA (Customs Revenue and Control Agency), the tax authority in Argentina.
+It receives invoices in JSON format, transforms them into XML compatible with AFIP/ARCA Web Services, sends the request via SOAP, processes the response, and returns the result to the POS in JSON format.
+It also automatically handles certain common invoicing errors.
+The goal is to simplify tax compliance from desktop applications.

 [![Python](https://img.shields.io/badge/python-3.11-blue?logo=python&logoColor=white)](https://www.python.org/)
 [![lxml](https://img.shields.io/badge/lxml-5.4.0-orange)](https://pypi.org/project/lxml/)